Odour nuisance guidance

 Although it is not possible to completely remove all odours, planning conditions generally prevent odour nuisances occurring from commercial kitchens.

 If you feel that odour from a commercial kitchen, such as a restaurant or pub, is having an unreasonable effect on the enjoyment of your property, please contact the Environmental Protection Team for advice.
-We will try to assess whether the offending kitchen is operating what is known as 'best practice methods'.
-For example, is the extraction system suitable for the types of food and quantities of foods being cooked, taking into account reasonable cost?
-If the premises is found to be already operating 'best practice methods', we have little remit to enforce change.
+We will assess whether the offending kitchen is operating 'best practicable means'.
+For example, the extraction system being suitable for the types of food and quantities of foods being cooked.
+If the premises is already operating 'best practicable means', we have little remit to enforce change.

-DEFRA's Guidance on the control of odour and noise from commercial kitchen exhaust on GOV.UK outlines what should be submitted to the planning department when applying to change the extraction system in a commercial kitchen.
+DEFRA's Guidance on the control of odour and noise from commercial kitchen exhaust on GOV.UK outlines what you need to submit to the planning department when applying to change the extraction system in a commercial kitchen.

 Industrial, trade and business activities